lancedb/lance/docs/format.rst

     /path/to/dataset:
         data/*.lance  -- Data directory
-        latest.manifest -- The manifest file for the latest version.
         _versions/*.manifest -- Manifest file for each dataset version.
         _indices/{UUID-*}/index.idx -- Secondary index, each index per directory.
         _deletions/*.{arrow,bin} -- Deletion files, which contain ids of rows